 Interest Rates.
 We are exposed to market risks relating to changes in interest rates as our borrowings are subject to the volatility of interest rate risk.
-Although we do not currently have any borrowings with variable interest rates, fluctuations in interest rates may have a negative impact to any future borrowings.
+Fluctuations in interest rates may have a negative impact to any future borrowings.

 Commodity Prices.
 We are exposed to price risk related to anticipated purchases of certain commodities used as raw materials by our businesses, including titanium and zirconium.
 Although we do not currently enter into commodity future, forward, and option contracts to manage the fluctuations in prices of anticipated purchases, we may enter into such contacts in the future as our business grows and as our purchases of these raw materials increase.